LeoVS09/halojs/README.md

 ### State management

-HaloJS allow to define reactive variables outside of components through usage of `store` function.
+HaloJS allows you to define reactive variables outside of components through usage of the `store` function.

 ```tsx
 import { store } from 'halojs';